-associates is no less an egoist than the one who prefers to "stand alone"; what changes is the object of her egoism.28 If one unites with others, it is because he finds in their company a reason for interest, for enjoyment.
+The one-sidedness, the separateness of each Unique still remains (or rather, only becomes complete) in the union.
+Thus, one cannot make uniqueness correspond with isolation.
+The individual who associates is no less an egoist than the one who prefers to "stand alone"; what changes is the object of her egoism.
+If one unites with others, it is because he finds in their company a reason for interest, for enjoyment.
 If one prefers to isolate himself, it means that human beings no longer have anything to offer her.
-"Remaining is no less egoistic than isolating oneself."29 The distinction is therefore not between egoism and non-egoism, but, if you will, between a "poor" egoism and a "rich" egoism.
+"Remaining is no less egoistic than isolating oneself."
+The distinction is therefore not between egoism and non-egoism, but, if you will, between a "poor" egoism and a "rich" egoism.
 "One who loves a human being," Stirner says, "through this same love is richer than another who doesn't love anyone," since she has one more "property."
 Stirner's egoism is thus full participation in life, in relationships with others.

-Alongside the charge that he wanted to "atomize" individuals, the charge that Stirner, with his union of egoists, limits himself to proposing only a variant in terminology of capitalist society, a mirror image, however extreme, of the bourgeois order, 30 also shows all its inconsistencies.
-Stirner, after showing the ideological "glue" of capitalist society is humanistic morality (an internal "sanctimonious priest" who preaches sacrifice), maintains that if one had a more aware egoism, one would take into account that "cooperation is more useful than isolation" and that the abandonment of "competition" - that hidden conflict, as mediated by the state - is nothing but a response to a higher feeling of our uniqueness.

-In the union of egoists, exploitation ("assertion at the expense of others") is eliminated as soon as the co-associates, equally aware since everyone is unique only together with his property, and thus reinforce the feeling of uniqueness.
+Alongside the charge that he wanted to "atomize" individuals, the charge that Stirner, with his union of egoists, limits himself to proposing only a variant in terminology of capitalist society, a mirror image, however extreme, of the bourgeois order, also shows all its inconsistencies.
+Stirner, after showing the ideological "glue" of capitalist society is humanistic morality (an internal "sanctimonious priest" who preaches sacrifice), as a fief from any being, but I myself am to be its source and its self-guarantee.
+Private "property," on the other hand, is only a state concession, a fief that transforms the individual "owner" into a vassal; it is the political form of pauperism and vassalage.
+Only once the "war of all against all" - which isn't a form of expanded domination, but the calm acceptance of the conflict of interests - is declared, the union will be able to be born as the "multiplier" of individual powers, as a tool, as a "sword" for increasing one's capacities and thus, since everyone is unique only together with his property, and thus reinforce the feeling of uniqueness.